-It should be emphasized that Article 45.201 only requires the designated attorneys to be present to conduct "prosecutions" at bench or jury trials.
-Thus, prosecutors are not required to be present at docket calls.
+It should be emphasized that Article 45.201 only requires an attorney representing the State to be present to conduct "prosecutions" at bench or jury trials.183 Thus, prosecutors are not required to be present when a defendant makes an appearance to enter a plea.

-While defendants have a constitutional right to represent themselves, a significant amount of Texas case law provides that an attorney must represent nonhuman entities (e.g., governments, corporations and associations).
+While defendants have a constitutional right to represent themselves, a significant amount of Texas case law provides that an attorney must represent nonhuman entities (e.g., governments, corporations, and associations).
 Furthermore, Section 81.102 of the Government Code requires that persons practicing law be licensed by the Supreme Court of Texas and in good standing with the State Bar of Texas.
 Accordingly, while peace officers can be called as witnesses to testify, they cannot act as prosecutors presenting the State's case.